Introduction by Kristina Borjesson

 Illustrated by Khalil Bendib

 The annual yearbook from Project Censored features the year's most underreported news stories, striving to unmask censorship, self-censorship, and propaganda in corporate-controlled media outlets.
-Censored 2011 features the top-25 most underreported stories, as voted by scholars, journalists, and activists across the country and around the world, as well as chapters exploring timely issues from the previous year with more in-depth analysis.
+Edited by Mickey Huff and Peter Phillips, Censored 2011 features the top-25 most underreported stories, as voted by scholars, journalists, and activists across the country and around the world, as well as chapters exploring timely issues from the previous year with more in-depth analysis.

 Did you know that the U.S. military is deployed in 70% of the world's nations?
 Or that leaked State Deptartment cables show that the U.S. planned to instigate civil strife in Syria as early in 2006?
 What about the chronic problem of medical neglect in private, for-profit, U.S. immigrant-only jails?